udsea/hedwig/README.md

 # Hedwig - Research Paper Search Tool

-A minimal, modern tool for searching research papers across arXiv, OpenAlex, and Crossref.
      Built with clean architecture principles and modern web technologies.

 ## 🔍 What it does